fmgarage/ft-fms-docker/README.md

-**setup_project.sh**
+**setup_instance.sh**

-Lets you set a project name or ID and creates bind volumes.
+Lets you set an instance name or ID and creates bind volumes.
 Also looks for fms-data directories.

-**remove_project.sh**
+**remove_instance.sh**

 Removes volumes and container, but not the fms-data directory.
-Delete project directory manually.
+Delete instance directory manually.

 **start_server.sh**